NFRCG/BossShopPro/README.md

+The goal of this project is to create an opinionated, modern fork/rewrite of BSP.
+Original description below.

 # BossShopPro

 BossShopPro is one of the most player-friendly and multifunctional GUI plugins ever!
 Say goodbye to all the annoying command- or signshops!